 71.32 “Rags make paper, paper makes money…: this is a traditional jingle often identified as 18th century.
 “Rags” here refers to the common use of rags as the primary pulp material in early paper manufacture (Jane Kamensky & Lindsay Silver, personal communication).

-72.1 Provence myth: deliberately or not, LZ is being somewhat loose here; Roger Caillois’ essay on the mantis (see 66.17) mentions various French folklore about the insect, much but not necessarily all from the southern or Languedoc region.
-Caillois remarks: “In more general terms, it seems that we must agree with the opinion of De Bomare, who writes that in all Provence, the mantis is regarded as sacred and that people avoid causing it the slightest harm” (trans.
-Michael Syrotinski).
+72.1 Provence myth: deliberately or not, LZ is being somewhat loose here; Roger Caillois’ essay on the mantis (see headnote) mentions various French folklore about the insect, much but not necessarily all from the southern or Languedoc region.
+Caillois remarks: “It seems that we must generally abide by the views of De Bomare, who writes that the mantis is deemed sacred everywhere in Provence and that people are careful not to cause it the slightest harm” (71).

 72.3 airships: airships or zeppelins were much in the news in the early 1930s; one of the more famous disasters was the crash of the U.S.S.
 Akron in April 1933, although the most spectacular, the Hindenburg, would not happen until 1937.